Web Measurement SDK (Self-Distribution)

 1. Generate Web SDK API Key

 The first step in the Web SDK integration is generating your Web SDK API Key.
 Each game will use its own, individual/unique, API Key.
 This is different from the Measurement API Key, but it is generated the same way.
-You can find your Web SDK API Key in your Gamesight console dashboard under Management > In-Game Integration.
+You can find your Web SDK API Key in your Gamesight console dashboard under Settings > In-Game Integration.

 2. Initialize the Web SDK